BDC Hamburger Icon

 FYIDid you know

-Other personalized emails include welcome emails for new prospects, catered content emails specific to a prospect’s needs, and “act now” emails with coupon codes to encourage urgent action.
+Other personalized emails include welcome emails for new prospects, emails that cater to a prospect's needs, and "act now" emails with coupon codes to encourage urgent action.

 Your website is your online presence, so it’s an excellent place for prospects to learn about your company.
 Once you contact prospects via email, phone, social media or in person, send them a link to your website.
 They can see if your products or services are a good fit for them.
 If so, they can gain the confidence to take the next step on the sales journey.

-When sending B2B lead prospects to your website or blog, keep the following in mind:
+When you send B2B lead prospects to your website or blog, keep these points in mind:

-• Ensure your website is high quality.
+• Ensure that your website is high-quality.
 Your website design must be user-friendly, attractive and comprehensive.
 It should house valuable persona-focused content, contact information, and product and solution data.
 Your social, event, email and marketing efforts all drive traffic to your website.
 Encourage leads to go to your website for solutions and relevant information, and set up your website to collect valuable lead insights.

 • Take full advantage of your blog.
-Blogging optimizes your website for new visitors and is an effective way to nurture existing leads.
-To generate blog content, ask your social community a question or poll them to see what they think about a particular subject.
-Find common problems related to your industry and use your blog to outline solutions.
-You’ll set yourself up as an industry expert, boosting your credibility and hopefully getting people interested enough to take the next step and investigate your company’s solutions.
+Blogging optimizes your website for new visitors, and it’s an effective way to nurture existing leads.
+To generate blog content, ask your social community what they think about a particular subject.
+Find common problems related to your industry, and use your blog to outline solutions.
+You’ll establish yourself as an industry expert, thereby boosting your credibility and getting people interested enough to investigate your company’s solutions.

 Social media can help you nurture one-on-one relationships with prospects.
 For example, you can use LinkedIn to do the following:

-You can also use social platforms like Instagram, Facebook and Twitter to build your company’s credibility by highlighting successful projects or implementations as well as to post testimonials, case studies and thought leadership articles.
+You can also use social platforms like Instagram, Facebook and X (formerly Twitter) to build your company’s credibility by highlighting successful projects or implementations and posting testimonials, case studies and thought leadership articles.

 TipBottom line